Investment Policy (Policy 6050)

 The investment portfolio shall remain sufficiently liquid to meet all financial needs and obligations that may be reasonably anticipated.
 This will be accomplished by structuring the portfolio so that securities mature concurrently with anticipated cash requirements.
 While the University purchases securities with the intent of holding them to maturity, it may liquidate early to maximize the total return on assets, or to compensate for temporary shortfalls in liquidity.

-The investment portfolio shall be designed with the objective of achieving a maximum total return throughout budgetary and economic cycles, within the context parameters set forth by objectives 3.2.1 and 3.2.2 above.
+The investment portfolio shall be designed with the objective of achieving a maximum total return throughout budgetary and economic cycles, within the context parameters set forth by objectives in sections 4.1 and 4.2.
 Return on investment is of secondary importance as compared to the safety and liquidity objectives described above.

 Funds may be invested without prior Idaho State Board of Education approval in the following areas: